ada-lang-io/ada-lang-io/docs/projects-to-work-on.md

     repository](https://github.com/search?q=repo%3Ajrmarino%2Fdraco%20path%3A%2F%5Emisc%5C%2Fflux13%5C%2F%2F%20android&type=code).
 Nontheless,
     Ada also supports Android with WASM, [see this demo](https://blog.adacore.com/android-application-with-ada-and-webassembly).
-  - **[OpenBSD](https://www.openbsd.org/):** OpenBSD has supported GNAT for a few architectures for a long while, however, the patches to add support have never been mainlined.
+  - **[OpenBSD](https://www.openbsd.org/)** has supported GNAT for a few architectures for a long while, however, the patches to add support have never been mainlined.
 The patches can be found in their ports tree or in [this Github mirror](https://github.com/openbsd/ports/tree/master/lang/gcc/11/patches)